stylify/web/content/docs/integrations/index.md

 navigationTitle: "Integrations"

 title: "Integrations"
-description: "Learn how to integrate Stylify into Vue.js, Nuxt.js, Next.js or Symfony framework or Webpack."
+description: "Learn how to integrate Stylify utility-first CSS generator into Vue.js, Nuxt.js, Next.js or Symfony framework or Webpack."
 ---

 Stylify can be easily integrated into various tools.
 Bellow is a list of tools that are included inside here in the docs.